bhk/rio/doc/incremental.md

    information that is subject to change, and later de-register.
 Likewise, code is needed to implement registrations (and de-registration).

- * Repeating Ourselves: The logic for maintaining an object's state is split between its constructor, which initializes the state based on observed objects, and event handlers, which update the state in response to notifications.
-The constructor embodies the essential behavior, while handlers redundantly maintain it.
-A programmer will infer handler logic from the constructor, highlighting that handlers are a workaround for limitations in the programming paradigm.
+ * Repeating Ourselves: The logic for maintaining an object's state involves its constructor, which initializes the state based on observed objects, and event handlers, which update the state in response to notifications.
+The constructor embodies the internal structure and its meaning, to which handler code attempts to stay true.
+One can imagine handler responsibilities being automatically inferred from a constructor.

  * Bug Potential: Managing incoming notifications and updating local state, as well as producing precise and thorough notifications, is non-trivial